 What is Section 504?

-IEPs are provided under the IDEA , which is an educational benefit law.
+IEPs are provided under the Individuals with Disabilities Education Act (IDEA) , which is an educational benefit law.
 Section 504 is governed by the Rehabilitation Act of 1973, which is a civil rights law.
-Both laws provide services to students with disabilities, however, under IDEA the definition of a disability is much more restrictive but under this law, there are services and protections that might not be available under Section 504.
+Both laws provide services to students with disabilities, however, under IDEA the definition of a disability is much more restrictive but it might provide for services and protections not available under Section 504.
 Another difference is that under IDEA, the services provided must result in an academic improvement.
 Under Section 504, accommodations can be provided but it does not require that a student improve.
 Both laws require that the student is placed in the least restrictive environment.

 A diagnosis of ADHD does not automatically qualify a child for accommodations under Section 504.
-Eligibility is based on whether your child has a physical or mental impairment that substantially limits his ability to learn or behave appropriately.
+Eligibility is based on whether your child has a physical or mental impairment that substantially limits a major life activity.

 - Extra time for tests